GAIA-Inova/decomposite-collections/README.md

 To facilitate and standardize this process, we used [Runway app](https://runwayml.com/) ([this video](https://www.youtube.com/watch?v=vM8Cv8CLmr0) has a demo on how to do that).
 Each GAN we created is a result of a 8000 steps training of a [StyleGAN2](https://github.com/NVlabs/stylegan2) starting on a pre-trained model of botanical illustrations provided by Runway.

-With the trained model, we generate 200 images per category using the same truncation (0.65) and extract the results we used in the project.
-Bellow, you can see an overview of the gallery for the model trained with `Sky` images from MAC-USP:
+With the trained model, we generated 200 images per category using the same truncation (0.65) and extracted the results we used in the project.
+Below, you can see an overview of the gallery for the model trained with `Sky` images from MAC-USP:

 ![Sky MAC-USP](images/ceu-mac-checkpoint.jpg)